-This three-day Practical Trainer course will give you the skills that you need so that students not only learn, but also enjoy the process, retain information shared, and use their new skills back in the workplace.
+This practical trainer course will give you the skills that you need so that your students not only learn, but also enjoy the process, retain information shared, and use their new skills back in the workplace.

 - Recognize the importance of considering the participants and their training needs, including the different learning styles and adult learning principles.

 - Know how to write objectives and evaluate whether these objectives have been met at the end of a training session.

 - Develop an effective training style, using appropriate training aids and techniques.

 - Conduct a short group training session that incorporates these training concepts.